bzon/docker-oracle-weblogic/weblogic-samples/1221-domain-app-jms/README.md

 1. A sample.war deployed into it.
 2. A datasource/jms configuration.

 **Before following the steps below** - Make sure that you have already have built the docker image `1221-domain`.
-If not, please follow the guide from [here] (https://github.com/bzon/docker-oracle-weblogic/tree/master/dockerfiles) first!
+If not, please follow the guide from [Building the Domain image] (https://github.com/bzon/docker-oracle-weblogic/tree/master/weblogic-samples/1221-domain) first!

 ## Building the Image
 - Build using the default/sample application